shannonhochkins/react-thermostat/README.md

 | sub.color      | string  | no       | rgba(0,0,0,0.8)     | The colour of the sub mark                        |
 | sub.length     | number  | no       | track.thickness / 8 | The length of the sub mark                        |
 | sub.thickness  | number  | no       | 1                   | The thickness of the sub mark                     |

+## Developer

+Once the repository has been checked out, simply run `npm run dev` which will spawn a local webserver.

+Any changes made in the src direction will appear in the demo page created.

+## Publishing

+This is a very simple package setup, no tagging in place for now, increment the package version, `npm run build` and push all your changes then run `npm publish`